Walter H. Jones (bishop): Early life and education

 Jones was born in Saint Boniface, Winnipeg, on December 25, 1928, the son of Harry Heath Jones and Anne Grace Stoddart.
 He graduated with a Bachelor of Arts from the University of Manitoba in 1951, and also a Bachelor of Theology from St John's College in 1951.
 He was awarded a Doctor of Sacred Theology in 1970.
 He married L. Marilyn Lunney on August 25, 1951, and together had four children.

 Ordained ministry

-Jones was ordained deacon on May 20, 1951, and priest on June 8, 1952, at St Matthews Cathedral in Brandon, Manitoba, by Bishop Ivor Norris.
+Jones was ordained deacon on May 20, 1951, and priest on June 8, 1952, at St Matthew's Cathedral in Brandon, Manitoba, by Bishop Ivor Norris.
 He served as rector of St Peter's Church in Flin Flon between 1951 and 1956, and then rector of St John the Baptist Church in Winnipeg between 1956 and 1958.
 In 1958, he was received into the Episcopal Church of the United States, and became rector of St Mary's Church in Mitchell, South Dakota.
 In 1962, he became Canon to the Ordinary of the Missionary District of South Dakota.
 He also briefly served as at St George's Church in Bismarck, North Dakota.
 He became Dean of Calvary Cathedral, Sioux Falls in 1968.